ONSdigital/csvcubed/external-docs/docs/quick-start/designing-csv.md

 In the above table:

 * *identifying characteristics* are one or more columns which identify the sub-set of the population that has been observed in a given row.
 These are called [dimensions](../glossary/index.md#dimensionhttpswwww3orgtrvocab-data-cubecubes-model) elsewhere in documentation.
-* the `Value` column contains the value which has been observed or measured; there is only ever one observed value per row in the [standard shape](../guides/shape-data.md#standard-shape).
+* the `Value` column contains the value which has been observed or measured; there is only ever one observed value per row in the [standard shape](../guides/shape-data/index.md#standard-shape).
 * the `Measure` column describes what has been observed or measured; note that the measure should not include any information about the units of measure.
 * the `Unit` column describes the unit of measure in which the `Value` has been recorded.

 The names of the columns is how csvcubed interprets what each column contains in the [configuration by convention approach](../guides/configuration/convention.md).
 Using the column titles `Value`, `Measure` and `Unit` or one of their [synonyms](../guides/configuration/index.md#conventional-column-names) in your CSV will work.
 All other columns are assumed to be *identifying characteristics* ([dimensions](../glossary/index.md#dimensionhttpswwww3orgtrvocab-data-cubecubes-model)).

+### Pivoted shape

+Once you have gained some familiarity with using csvcubed, you may find that the [pivoted shape](../guides/shape-data/pivoted-shape.md) is a better way to represent your data.
+See the [Shaping your data](../guides/shape-data/index.md) section for more information on the pivoted shape.

 ## Adding your data